-And here you can see how data is being restored inside the cluster in case of the loss of the node in the CEPH cluster:
+And here you can see how data is restored inside the cluster in case of the loss of a CEPH cluster node:

-CEPH has gained a wide audience and among its users are some renowned companies.
+CEPH has gained a wide audience and some well known companies make use of CEPHfs:

-CEPH’s primary requirement to the infrastructure is the availability of sustainable network connection between a cluster’s servers.
+CEPH’s primary requirement of the infrastructure is the availability of a sustainable network connection between a cluster’s servers.
 The minimal requirement to the network is the presence of 1 Gb/s communications link between servers.
 With this, it’s recommended to use network interfaces with the bandwidth 10 GB/s.

-From the K&C experience of building CEPH clusters, it’s worth mentioning that the network infrastructure requirements cause bottlenecks in the clusters.
-Any problems in the network infrastructure can lead to delays in the receipt of data by customers, as well as slow down the cluster and cause rebalancing of data within the cluster.
+From our experience of building CEPH clusters, it’s worth mentioning that the network infrastructure requirements cab cause bottlenecks in Docker clusters.
+Any problems in the network infrastructure can lead to delays in the receipt of data by customers, as well as slow down the cluster and lead to a rebalancing of data within the cluster.
 We recommend to place the CEPH cluster servers in one server rack, and also make connections between the servers with the help of additional internal network interfaces.

-However, the K&C expertise also includes clusters built with the network channels at 1GB/s.
+Our experience at K&C also includes clusters built with the network channels at 1GB/s.
 These are not connected with internal interfaces and replaced in different server racks, which in turn are situated in distinct data centers.
 Even in such a scheme, a cluster’s work can be regarded as satisfactory as it performs SLA 99.9% of data accessibility.

 Let’s consider the building of a minimal cluster.
 In the given example, we’ll use a network interface 1 GB/s between servers of the CEPH cluster.
 Clients are connected through the same network interface.
 The primary requirement, in this case, is to resolve the problems mentioned above which occur when the data storage scheme with the NFS server is implemented.
 For clients, the data will be provided as a file system.

-In a scheme of such type, we have three physical servers with three hard drives, allotted to the CEPH cluster’s data.
+In a scheme like the above, we have three physical servers with three hard drives, allotted to the CEPH cluster’s data.
 Hard drives are of the HDD type (not SSD), the volume is 6Tb, replication factor – x3.
 As a result, total data volume amounts to 18 Tb.
 Each of the CEPH cluster’s servers, in turn, is an entry point to the cluster for end clients.
 This allows us to “lose” (server down / server maintenance /…) one of the CEPH cluster’s servers per unit time in order to not harm final client’s data and ensure they are available.

-In case of the given scheme, we solve the problem of NFS as a single entry point to our data storage, as well as accelerate the speed of data operations.
+In case of the given scheme, we solve the problem represented by NFS as a single entry point to our data storage, as well as accelerate the speed of data operations.

 Let’s test the throughput of our cluster using an example of the file record (size – 500 Gb) in the CEPH cluster from a client server.

 The graph shows that loading the file into the CEPH cluster takes a little over five hours.
 In addition to that, you should pay attention to the network interface downloading: it is loaded at 30% – 300Mbps, not 100% as you may have assumed.
-The reason is the limitation of the recording speed for HDD hard disks.
-You can achieve a higher record/read response times in cases of building a CEPH cluster by using SSD drives, but the total cost of the cluster in this case is significantly increased.
+The reason for that is the limitation of the recording speed of HDD hard disks.
+You can achieve a higher record/read response times when building a CEPH cluster by using SSD drives, but the total cost of the cluster in this case is significantly increased.